 Average Mini-Split Installation Cost

-One of the most often used sizes is a 12,000 BTU mini-split.
-This will heat and cool an estimated 450–550 square feet, or roughly the size of a studio apartment.
+One of the most frequently installed sizes is a 12,000 BTU mini-split.
+This will heat and cool about 450–550 square feet, or around the size of a studio apartment.

 - Installing a concrete pad for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
 This could be required if you have an older residence.

 Will a New Mini-Split|Do Mini-Splits|Can a High Efficiency Mini-Split} Qualify for Any Tax Credits?